-When we work together, we’re greater than the sum of our parts, and collaborative lab-industry partnerships will bring us one step closer to seizing the enormous clean energy manufacturing and jobs opportunity that stands before us as a nation.
+When we work together, we’re greater than the sum of our parts, and public-private collaborative partnerships will bring us one step closer to seizing the enormous manufacturing and jobs opportunity that stands before us as a nation.

 Technologist in Residence Quick Facts

 A Department of Energy Advanced Manufacturing Office initiative designed to strengthen America’s competitiveness by streamlining engagement and increasing collaborative early-stage R&D between national labs and industry.

 The TIR program involves the competitive selection of pairs comprised of a senior technical staff member from a National Laboratory (Lab Technologist), and a senior technical staff member from industry, a consortium of companies, or a state or regional economic development entity (Industry Technologist).
 Each technologist may represent single or multiple national laboratories, single or multiple companies, or other entity.
 These pairs of technologists will work together for a period of 18 to 24 months to accomplish several goals:

 - Identify the participating company’s (or companies’) technical priorities and challenges, and the resources and capabilities across all of DOE’s National Laboratories that may be highly suitable to address them;

 - Propose collaborative R&D efforts to develop science-based solutions to the company’s (or companies’) most strategic scientific, technological, and business issues; and

 - Develop a general framework agreement and begin developing specific scopes of work for the proposed collaborative R&D efforts.
 The proposed R&D will then take place outside of the program and will not use TIR program funds.